thinkphp/ujs/README.md

 # u JS - Super lightweight javascript library

-A super lightweight JS library for when you need to do something simple.
+A super lightweight JS library for when you need to do something simple (4K after minification [http://yui.2clics.net/]).

 ## .ready() DOM Ready